 - If you are pregnant, then you may want to read this article for additional information, Travel during Pregnancy

-Tips and Advice - When to depart
+Travel With Infant Tips - When to Depart

-- When you have to drive alone with baby, the best time to start your journey is around your baby's nap time.
+- When you have to drive alone with a baby, the best time to start your journey is around your baby's nap time.
 This will help you to concentrate on the driving instead of having to do both, the driving and entertaining the baby.
-However, as suggested by reader MargeBryant, if this is not possible, then make sure your baby is well fed before going on the journey.
+However, as suggested by a reader, MargeBryant, if this is not possible, then make sure your baby is well fed before going on the journey.

 - Try to avoid the peak rush hour

-- Familiarize yourself with the travel directions before hand.
+- Familiarize yourself with the travel directions beforehand.
 Get directions, ahead of travel.
 This way, you don't have to stop and ask.
 Alternatively get an in-car GPS navigation system

 Organizing Your Stuff